thepranab/materials-for-max-qe2021-online-school/Day-3/REMOTE-HOW-TO.md

   network as described [here](../post-install/docs/restart-network.md), and (3) execute again `sissa-openconnect`.

-  The slurm reservation name in SISSA needs to be updated each during each session and in the afternoon after 14:00.
+  The slurm reservation name in SISSA needs to be updated during each session and in the afternoon after 14:00.
 To update the reservation name simply type the command:

        update_sissa_reservation_name